crcx/retroforth/literate/Unu.md

 }
 ~~~

-### extract(char *fname)

-The line buffer needs to be big enough for the longest lines in your source files.
-Here it's capped at 16KiB, which is sufficient for everything I've used Unu with so far.
+The line buffer needs to be big enough for the longest lines in
+your source files.
+Here it's set to 16KiB, which suffices for
+everything I've used Unu with so far.

 ~~~
 char source[16 KiB];
 ~~~

+Unu looks for Markdown style fenced blocks of code.
+It supports
+both backticks and tildes for this.
+This will return `1` if the
+line appears to be a start/stop of a fence, or `0` otherwise.

 ~~~
 int fenced(char *s)